NessajCN/opens1/README.md

 The extension is in early Alpha version.

-## 0.2.1 - 2022-9-29

-- Markdown style bug fix.

-## 0.2.0 - 2022-9-29

-- Add thread content disguise for typescript/python/cpp.
-- Bug fix.

-## 0.1.0 - 2022-9-28
+## 0.3.0 - 2022-10-1

-- Major update.
-- Add keybindings for turning thread page.
-(Contributed by [iriyano](https://github.com/aaeviru) )
-- Add display of all OpenS1 user.
+- Add member info display on mouse hover for disguised display style.
-- Add boards filtering.
-- Bug fix.

 ## Features incoming